 Many people do love and watch hockey in the United States.
-In the United States, Russia, and some parts of northern Europe.
+In the United States, Russia, and some parts of northern Europe, hockey is very popular.
 There’s no doubt that hockey is a challenging game and is played by warriors.

 Of all the big leagues, the NHL has a record of most fights.
 At times the hockey night games can feel like fight nights.